webblabb/usammusdos/pages/shiny/shiny.md

 USAMM-Shiny allows users to explore an interactive map of predicted U.S. cattle shipments based on USAMM.
 Users choose either a county or state of interest and can explore incoming or outgoing shipments.
 A downloadable summary table provides summarized predictions of the mean number of shipments and range between the focal county/state and those that it ships to or from.
 Developed using the Shiny package app in R.

-<a href="https://usamm-gen-net.shinyapps.io/usamm-gen-net/" class="btn btn-primary">USAMM Shiny Visualization</a>
+<a href="https://usamm-gen-net.shinyapps.io/usamm-gen-net/" class="btn btn-primary">USAMM v1 Shiny Visualization</a>

+<a href="https://usamm-gen-net.shinyapps.io/v3ShinyApp_1000Nets/" class="btn btn-primary">USAMM v3 Shiny Visualization</a>

+<a href="https://usamm-gen-net.shinyapps.io/SwineUSAMMShiny/" class="btn btn-primary">USAMM Swine Shiny Visualization</a>

 # U.S. Animal Movement Shiny Visualization Literature